Shooting the Nudibranchs of Norway

 Language: Norwegian, but everyone speaks good English.

-Water temperature: The temperature ranges from 2-4 degrees centigrade in the winter.
+Water temperature: The temperature ranges from 2 to 4 degrees centigrade in the winter.
 Not only is this definitely drysuit territory, you will also need to bring lots of warm undergarments.
-In late summer, water temperatures might reach 17-18 degrees at the surface, but will still be cool at depth.
+In late summer, water temperatures might reach 17 to 18 degrees at the surface, but will still be cool at depth.

 Diving experience level: Excellent for novice divers, as nudibranchs most often are found quite shallow.
 Be aware that some areas may have anything from slight to ripping currents.

-Photography experience level: Excellent for beginners, but good equipment is necessary to get the really good shots.
-If you have a compact camera, look into what macro lenses and attachments are available, as you often will be unable to get the really small subjects to fill the frame without it.
+Photography experience level: Excellent for beginners, but quality equipment is necessary to get the really good shots.
+If you have a compact camera, look into what macro lenses and attachments are available, as you often will be unable to get the really small subjects to fill the frame without them.

-Who/when: Gulen Dive Resort host a Nudibranch Safari in the end of March every year.
-Here you can learn a lot about sea slugs, their behaviour, feeding habits and biology, in addition to photographing them.
+Who/when: Gulen Dive Resort hosts a Nudibranch Safari at the end of March every year.
+Here you can learn a lot about sea slugs, their behavior, feeding habits and biology, in addition to photographing them.
 The house reef at Gulen is an ideal place for nudibranchs, and at peak season in March there will be millions of them.
-In 2011, a staggering 50 species was found on this divespot alone, much to the surprise of the scientists from the Science and Technology University of Trondheim who conduct the workshop.
+In 2011, a staggering 50 species was found at this dive spot alone, much to the surprise of the scientists from the Science and Technology University of Trondheim who conduct the workshop.